-- Diabetic ketoacidosis (DK) - Caused by uncontrolled diabetes when the body is unable to access glucose for energy so begins to break down fat as an alternate source, during this process, waste products known as "ketones" begin to build up in the body causing the blood to become too acidic.
+Diabetic ketoacidosis (DK) – Caused by uncontrolled diabetes when the body is unable to access glucose for energy so begins to break down fat as an alternate source, during this process, waste products are known as ketones begin to build up in the body causing the blood to become too acidic.

 Upon completion of these tests, more thorough tests may be required, some of which may include:

 ACTH stimulation test: This test measures the ability of the adrenal glands to respond to a hormone known as adrenocorticotropic hormone (ACTH) which is made in the pituitary gland, travelling through the bloodstream to the adrenal glands where it stimulates the secretion of other hormones such as hydrocortisone from the cortex.
 The ACTH stimulation test measures levels of cortisol in the blood before and after an injection of synthetic ACTH.

 Low-dose dexamethasone suppression test (also known as ACTH suppression test): This test can help distinguish between adrenal-dependent hyperadrenocorticism (ADH) and pituitary-dependent hyperadrenocorticism (PDH).
 It measures the response of the adrenal glands to ACTH.
 Dexamethasone is a synthetic steroid (similar to cortisol) which suppresses ACTH.
 Dexamethasone is administered and blood cortisol levels are measured.
 Cortisol levels should decrease in response to the administration of dexamethasone.

 Urine Cortisol:Creatinine Ratio (UC:Cr): This tests levels of cortisol in the urine and is measured against levels of creatinine.
 If the level is normal, hyperadrenocorticism can be ruled out.